syncfusion-content/angularjs-docs/angular-1/Rating/Getting-Started.md

 A controller is defined using ng-controller directive.
 Each controller accepts an object $scope which we pass as a parameter.
 This object is used to bind the controller with view.

-Properties can be bind to ejTagCloud control using the prefix e- and particular property name.
+Properties can be bind to ejRating control using the prefix e- and particular property name.

  Add movies list in the table to render Rating control.
 Here, you can add corresponding images in the images folder and give the accurate image path.